jadshep/react-use-more/README.md

 ### `useOnUnmount`
 This hook allows you to register a cleanup function that will be called when a component unmounts.
 It ensures that the function passed to it is the most recent one, as opposed to just returning a cleanup function from useEffect with an empty dependency list (`useEffect(() => cleanup, [])`), which would call the function passed to it on mount, which could be out-of-date.

+## Legacy Hooks
+### `useComplexState`
+This hook manages a state object that can be partially updated.
+It's similar to setState in class components, but in the form of useState for functional components.
+This allows for updating only a part of the state object rather than the entire object at once.

+### ~~`useComplexSetter`~~ (DEPRECATED)
+This hook returns a function that updates a single field of a complex state through a single parameter.
+It works with useComplexState or any other custom state hook that provides a setState function with the same interface.

+### ~~`useComplexSetterTransformative`~~ (DEPRECATED)
+This hook functions identically to useComplexSetter, but allows for transforming the value before it's set.
+This can be useful for extracting updated values from input fields or other computations.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.